Strengthening Climate Information Partnerships South Asia (SCIPSA)

 Bringing together regional and national climate information providers, users and researchers

-The purpose of this project is to bring together regional and national climate information providers, users and researchers to strengthen seasonal forecasting activities and advice services to vital sectors in the region.
+The purpose of this project was to bring together regional and national climate information providers, users and researchers to strengthen seasonal forecasting activities and advice services to vital sectors in the region.

 Reliable seasonal predictions in South Asia are of major importance to support climate resilience in the region.
-In order to raise awareness on seasonal preparedness and being able to take actionable advice, SCIPSA is working in the following ways:
+In order to raise awareness on seasonal preparedness and being able to take actionable advice, SCIPSA worked in the following ways:

 - Regional to national platforms: Working closely with RIMES and RCC Pune to enhance the South Asia Climate Outlook Forum (SASCOF) regional platform by piloting new World Meteorological Organization (WMO) guidance on operational seasonal prediction to ensure monthly products and services become available to the national meteorological and hydrological services (NMHSs) on a regular basis.
 This supports the NMHSs to provide regular national and sub-national updates to the National Monsoon Forum to introduce a seamless integration of outlook information into user sectors, and to improve the regional-to-national (and vice versa) connectivity so that the outlook can be best applied to sector users.